open-contracting/software-development-handbook/docs/services/index.rst

 Airtable
 --------

-There should be at most two `Owners <https://airtable.com/wspXFnEMMAgLMWfe0/workspace/billing>`__.
-All users should belong to the above organizations.
+There should be a minimum of two `Owners <https://airtable.com/wspXFnEMMAgLMWfe0/workspace/billing>`__ from OCP only.

 Amazon Web Services
 -------------------

-See `Identity and Access Management <https://console.aws.amazon.com/iam/home?region=us-east-1#/home>`__ for a list of users and permissions.
-We use S3 (Simple Storage Service) and SES (Simple Email Service).
+There should be a minimum of two `IAM users <https://console.aws.amazon.com/iam/home?region=us-east-1#/home>`__ in the administrators group from OCP only.

 GitHub
 ------

-The staff of the above organizations may be `members <https://github.com/orgs/open-contracting/people>`__ of the `open-contracting <https://github.com/open-contracting>`__ GitHub organization.

-There should be at most two members with the `Owner <https://help.github.com/articles/permission-levels-for-an-organization/>`__ role from each organization.

-GitHub’s `outside collaborators <https://help.github.com/articles/adding-outside-collaborators-to-repositories-in-your-organization/>`__ feature should be used for all other users.
+See :ref:`GitHub Teams<github-teams>`.

 Google
 ------